Marilyn Monroe: 1954–1955: Conflicts with 20th Century-Fox and marriage to Joe DiMaggio

 Monroe had become one of 20th Century-Fox's biggest stars, but her contract had not changed since 1950, so that she was paid far less than other stars of her stature and could not choose her projects.
 Her attempts to appear in films that would not focus on her as a pin-up had been thwarted by the studio head executive, Darryl F. Zanuck, who had a strong personal dislike of her and did not think she would earn the studio as much revenue in other types of roles.
 Under pressure from the studio's owner, Spyros Skouras, Zanuck had also decided that Fox should focus exclusively on entertainment to maximize profits and canceled the production of any "serious films".
 In January 1954, he suspended Monroe when she refused to begin shooting yet another musical comedy, The Girl in Pink Tights.

 This was front-page news, and Monroe immediately took action to counter negative publicity.
-On January 14, she and Joe DiMaggio were married at the San Francisco City Hall.
-They then traveled by car to San Luis Obispo, then honeymooned outside Idyllwild, California, in the mountain lodge of Monroe's lawyer Lloyd Wright.
-On January 29, 1954, fifteen days later, they flew to Japan, combining a "honeymoon" with his commitment to his former San Francisco Seals coach Lefty O'Doul, to help train Japanese baseball teams.
-From Tokyo, she traveled with Jean O'Doul, Lefty's wife, to Korea, where she participated in a USO show, singing songs from her films for over 60,000 U.S. Marines over a four-day period.
+She and DiMaggio, who had been dating for two years, were married at the San Francisco City Hall on January 14, 1954.
+Fifteen days later, they flew to Japan, combining a "honeymoon" with his business trip.
+From Tokyo, she traveled to Korea, where she participated in a USO show, singing for over 60,000 U.S. Marines over a four-day period.
 After returning to the U.S., she was awarded Photoplay's "Most Popular Female Star" prize.
 Monroe settled with Fox in March, with the promise of a new contract, a bonus of $100,000, and a starring role in the film adaptation of the Broadway success The Seven Year Itch.